ArjFaber/arjfaber.github.io/_pages/about.md

 <div class="project-card">
 <h3> Welcome to my website!</h3>
 <p style="text-align:center; margin-top: 20px;">
 Hi, welcome to my website!
-Here you'll find most of my academic work to date.
+Here you'll find most of my academic work, professional activities and hobby projects to date.
 Jump to the CV below for a summary of my experience, and scroll down further for recent projects and previews of upcoming projects.
 Cheers, Arjan!
 </p>
 </div>
 <div class="cv-toggle-container">